 Hmmm…..! it is a very famous food in Bengaluru.
 People living in the city, love to have samosa in any kind of small occasions.
 This savory filled fried dish is an excellent choice for an evening treat to your friends.

 Pani Puri and Dahi Puri:

 You can describe pani puri as the king of street foods in India as everywhere you will get the same.
 This round, crisp, hollow puri filled with potato, onion, chickpeas mixture and flavored water is the love of everyone here in this hi-tech city.

-You may be thinking that how come momos in South India? but true is that, you can get tasty momos in Bengaluru.
+You may be thinking that how come momos in South India? but the truth is that you can get tasty momos in Bengaluru.
 Being a girl from Northern Bengal, this Nepali steamed bun is always an additional joy for me in Bengaluru.

-You will get varieties of momos here, specially, chicken, vegetables and fried momos.
-There are few road side stalls in the city, who serve momos with traditional momo chutneys.
+You will get varieties of momos here, especially, chicken, vegetables and fried momos.
+There are few roadside stalls in the city, who serve momos with traditional momo chutneys.

 It is an endless love for noodles.
 Yes!
 Bengaluru has varieties of noodles recipes in its street and all are amazing in taste.
 In the commercial street area, you will get plenty of Tibetan and Nepali street food stalls, where you can have noodles.